 WHAT IS UMASS FLEX?

 The UMass Flex initiative expands the University of Massachusetts Amherst’s world-class academics and rich co-curricular experience beyond the borders of campus.
-It offers instructors and students alike greater flexibility in when, where, and how they teach and learn by presenting courses across two or more learning modes (in person, live online, and asynchronous online).
+This initiative offers students greater flexibility in when, where, and how they learn by presenting courses in person, in remote locations and asynchronous online.
 UMass Flex also opens doors to make other aspects of the UMass experience–from student groups to academic advising to career guidance–more adaptable to the needs of today’s students.

 PIONEERS IN ONLINE LEARNING